TusharGadhave/Two-Tier-Application-Deployment/README.md

-# Flask App with MySQL Docker Setup
+# Deploymet of Flask App with MySQL By AWS EKS

-## This is a simple Flask app that interacts with a MySQL database.
+### This is a simple Flask app that interacts with a MySQL database.
 The app allows users to submit messages, which are then stored in the database and displayed on the frontend.

 ![Architecture Diagram](https://github.com/TusharGadhave/Two-Tier-Application-Deployment/blob/main/flask%20output.png)